Micgreat/DevOps/README.md

-# Darey.io_DevOps_Projects
+# DevOps_Projects

 # Welcome

-This repository contains all the exciting Real World DevOps related projects I worked on in Darey.io bootcamp
+This repository contains all the exciting Real World DevOps related projects I've worked on.

 ### Enjoy